seanakabry/zk-tools/README.md

 The following are general to most or all macros.
 Items specific to individual macros are noted on their respective wiki pages.

+*	List searches (Keyboard Maestro's "Prompt With List from Variable" action) ought to ignore diacritics (so that a search for "tokyo" will match "Tōkyō").

 *	Preserve original creation times, preferably without the use of `SetFile`, which requires that the user have the Command Line Tools for Xcode installed.

 	The creation time of a file can be saved as a string in the syntax preferred by `touch` with: